OpenSyndrome/website/README.md

-# Open Syndrome Iniatiative website
+# Open Syndrome Initiative website

 In this repository only the code related to the website.
 For definitions and guidelines access our organization profile.